envoyproxy/gateway/GOALS.md

 _In order of priority_

 ### 1. Application developer
 The application developer spends the majority of their time developing business logic code.
-They require API gateway functionalities to expose their applications.
-Using expressive configurations, they will define request routes, TLS termination, rate limits, authentication and authorization policies, etc.
+They require the ability to manage access to their application.

 ### 2. Infrastructure administrators
 The infrastructure administrators are responsible for the installation, maintenance, and operation of